gbdev/pandocs/content/Video_Display.md

 An area of VRAM known as Background Tile Map contains the numbers of tiles to be displayed.
 It is organized as 32 rows of 32 bytes each.
 Each byte contains a number of a tile to be displayed.

-Tile patterns are taken from the Tile Data Table located either at \$8000-8FFF or
-\$8800-97FF.
-In the first case, patterns are numbered with unsigned numbers from 0 to 255 (i.e. pattern \#0 lies at address \$8000).
-In the second case, patterns have signed numbers from -128 to 127 (i.e. pattern
+Tile patterns are taken from the Tile Data Table using either of the two addressing modes (described [above](#VRAM_Tile_Data "wikilink")), which can be selected via LCDC register.

-\#0 lies at address \$9000).
-The Tile Data Table address for the background can be selected via LCDC register.
+As one background tile has a size of 8x8 pixels, the BG maps may hold a picture of 256x256 pixels, and an area of 160x144 pixels of this picture can be displayed on the LCD screen.

 ### BG Map Attributes (CGB Mode only)